vipickering/vincentp/about.md

 summary : "About Vincent Pickering Consultant Front-end Architect and Developer"
 ---

-Hello, I'm Vincent Pickering a Consultant Front end Architect and Developer.
+Hello, I'm Vincent Pickering a Consultant frontend Architect and Developer.
 With over 17 years experience, I work across a large breadth of industries and technologies.

 **I'm [available for hire]({{site.url}}/services)**